Abbazzabba/Raspberry-Pi-5-NAS/README.md

 - *I saved my IP address into my Putty to allow me to have ease of access.

 ## Step 5 (Updating Raspberry Pi Software)
-- Once you have SSH into the Raspberry Pi updates are needed, the following commands are recommended:
+- Once you have SSH connection into the Raspberry Pi updates are recommended, the following commands are for updates and upgrades to the software:
 ```bash
 # sudo apt update
 ```